effective-platform-engineering/companion-code/exercise_solutions/chapter-2/Exercise 2.4_ Observability-Driven Design Requirements.md

   * This should show that traffic on any port was blocked.
 You may want to redirect traffic on port 80 to 443
 * Route table listings
   * This should show the route specified was added to the table
+* Log and configuration data for all changes made by the service includes service identifier
+  * Should be easy to see the current configuration that was made by the api along with historical changes

 **Is this API returning the expected value to the team or organization?**